Joseph-Chierichella/Bopax-Utilities/README.md

 If you use or modify this code, please ensure proper attribution to the original author.

-© Joseph Chierichella | All rights reserved.
+© Joseph Chierichella | All rights reserved

 ## Contributions